 This license is designed for businesses selling products online through websites, mobile apps, or marketplaces like Amazon and Noon.
 It covers digital trading activities and is ideal for online stores, social media sellers, and home-based e-commerce businesses.

 An import and export license allows businesses to bring goods into the UAE or export them to international markets.
-It is commonly used by trading companies involved in cross-border trade and logistics, and often works alongside customs registration.
+It is commonly used by trading companies involved in cross-border trade and often works alongside customs registration.

 This type of commercial license is suitable for businesses selling goods directly to consumers (retail) or in bulk to other businesses (wholesale).
 It is commonly used by shops, showrooms, supermarkets, and distributors.